agupta3690/Tokopedia/README.md

 - Tests can be executed by right clicking on the runner file and running it as junit test.

 - Alternatively, the tests can be executed via command line by passing the relevant cucumber tags with mvn test command.

+### What can be improved? ###

+- Common methods can be created and then be reused within the tests.
+This will increase the code reusability.

+- Enums related to the platform can be created and a logic can be written to use them to make the framework platform independent.